Mukhtar al-Thaqafi

 Al-Mukhtar ibn Abi Ubayd al-Thaqafi (الْمُخْتَار ٱبْن أَبِي عُبَيْد الثَّقَفِيّ; c.
-622 – 3 April 687) was an Arab pro-Alid revolutionary based in Kufa, who led a rebellion against the Umayyad Caliphate in 685 and ruled over most of Iraq for eighteen months during the Second Fitna.
+622 – 3 April 687) was a pro-Alid revolutionary based in Kufa, who led a rebellion against the Umayyad Caliphate and Zubayrid Caliphate during the Second Fitna, ruling over most of Iraq and parts of northwestern Iran for eighteen months.
 Born in Ta'if, Mukhtar moved to Iraq at a young age and grew up in Kufa.
-Following the death of Husayn ibn Ali, a grandson of the Islamic prophet Muhammad, at the hands of the Umayyad army in the Battle of Karbala in 680, he allied with the rival caliph Abd Allah ibn al-Zubayr in Mecca, but the alliance was short-lived.
-Mukhtar returned to Kufa where he declared Muhammad ibn al-Hanafiyya, a son of caliph Ali and brother of Husayn, the mahdi and the imam, and called for the establishment of an Alid caliphate and retaliation for Husayn's killing.
-He took over Kufa in October 685, after expelling its Zubayrid governor, and later ordered the execution of those involved in the killing of Husayn.
+Following the death of Husayn, the grandson of the Prophet Muhammad, at the hands of the Umayyad army in the Battle of Karbala in 680, Mukhtar captured Kufa in October 685 after expelling its governor Abd Allah ibn al-Zubayr, and killed several figures responsible for Husayn's death, including Umar ibn Sa'd, Ubayd Allah ibn Ziyad, and Shimr ibn Dhi al-Jawshan.
+He then allied with the rival caliph Abd Allah ibn al-Zubayr in Mecca, but the alliance was short-lived.
+Mukhtar returned to Kufa where he declared Muhammad ibn al-Hanafiyya the Mahdi and the Imam, a son of Ali and brother of Husayn, and called for the establishment of an Alid caliphate.
 Hostile relations with Ibn al-Zubayr ultimately led to Mukhtar's death by the forces of the Zubayrid governor of Basra, Mus'ab ibn al-Zubayr, following a four-month siege.

-Although Mukhtar was defeated, his movement would have far-reaching consequences.
-After his death, his followers formed a radical Shia (Note: A sect of Muslims who, unlike Sunni Muslims, believe that Ali, the cousin and son-in-law of the Islamic prophet Muhammad, and his descendants were the rightful and divinely appointed leaders (imams) of the Muslim community.) sect, later known as the Kaysanites, who developed several novel doctrines and influenced later Shia ideology.
+Although Mukhtar was ultimately defeated, his movement had far-reaching consequences.
+After his death, his followers formed a distinct Shia sect known as the Kaysanites.
+It developed a number of distinctive theological doctrines and played an important role in the development of later Shia thought.
+(Note: A sect of Muslims who, unlike Sunni Muslims, believe that Ali, the cousin and son-in-law of the Islamic prophet Muhammad, and his descendants were the rightful and divinely appointed leaders (imams) of the Muslim community.)
 Mukhtar raised the social status of mawali (non-Arab local converts to Islam) and they became an important political entity.
 The mawali and Kaysanites went on to play a significant role in the Abbasid Revolution sixty years later.
 Mukhtar was important as an early proponent of treating Arab and non-Arab Muslims on an equal footing.
-He is a controversial figure among Sunnis; condemned by them as a false prophet, but revered by most Shias because of his support for the Alids.
-Modern historians' views range from regarding him as a sincere revolutionary to an ambitious opportunist.
+He is a controversial figure among Sunni Muslims; condemned by them as a false prophet, but revered by Shia Muslims because of his support for the Alids.
+Modern historians' views range from regarding him as an ambitious opportunist to a sincere revolutionary.
+His shrine in the Great Mosque of Kufa is a destination for Shia pilgrims.